Romiiis/EqualLib/README.md

-# Bachelor_thesis_code
+# EqualLib library for deepComparison
-This is code for bachelor thesis
+This library implementing "areEqual" method that accepts two objects and deeply compares them.
+Every field is compared deeply.
+Library using reflection.
+Be careful.